wykies/crates/README.md

 # Wykies Open Source Rust Crates

-These are creates we decided to share are they were not the differentiating part of applications that we develop
+These are creates we decided to share are they were not the differentiating part of applications that we develop.
+They vary in levels of maturity and speed of development is you are interested in a particular one reach and and we can probably publish stable version to crates.io.

 ## License